Off-Campus Fundraising Steps

 - Be certain that you are prepared to fundraise off-campus.
 Off-campus fundraising requires strong organization and a long lead-time.

 - A thorough and detailed budget is important.
 Need help?
-See an OSE Peer Advisor for assistance.
+See an OSE Intern for assistance.
 OSE staff are here to assist.
 Use us!

 - Once approved, follow-up, follow-up and follow-up on your requests.
 Check your progress regularly, especially when requesting funds from your targets.
 Give all targets your needed deadline when you make your request.